d-morrison/IntroStatActivities/_book/02-study-design.md

 \newpage

 ### Study design
 The two main study designs we will cover are **observational studies** and **experiments**.
-Both the sampling method and the study design will help to determine the **scope of inference** for a study.
+Both the sampling method and the study design will help to determine the **scope of inference** for a study: To whom can we generalize, and can we conclude causation or only association?
 Remember that only in a randomized experiment can we conclude a **causal** (cause and effect) relationship between the explanatory and response variable.

 \begin{center}\includegraphics[width=0.75\linewidth]{images/ScopeOfInferenceGreyscale} \end{center}

 For the next exercises, identify the explanatory variable, the response variable, the study design (observational study or experiment), and the scope of inference (using the above chart).

-5. The pharmaceutical company Moderna Therapeutics is working in conjunction with the National Institutes of Health towards a vaccine for COVID-19 and has recently begun Phase 3 clinical trials.
-US clinical research sites will enroll 30,000 volunteers without COVID-19 to participate.
-Participants will be randomly assigned to receive either the candidate vaccine or a saline placebo.
-They will then be followed to assess whether or not they develop COVID-19.
-The trial is double-blind, so neither the investigators nor the participants will know who is assigned to which group.
+5. The pharmaceutical company Moderna Therapeutics,  working in conjunction with the National Institutes of Health, conducted Phase 3 clinical trials towards a vaccine for COVID-19 last fall.
+US clinical research sites enrolled 30,000 volunteers without COVID-19 to participate.
+Participants were randomly assigned to receive either the candidate vaccine or a saline placebo.
+They were then followed to assess whether or not they developed COVID-19.
+The trial was double-blind, so neither the investigators nor the participants knew who is assigned to which group.
 \vspace{0.1in}

     Explanatory variable: